adventuregamestudio/ags/PSP/readme.txt

 mouse_up, mouse_down, mouse_left, mouse_right: Moves the mouse cursor in the indicated direction.
   Note: The analog stick is always used for mouse movement too. mouse_click_left, mouse_click_right, mouse_click middle: Simulates the respective mouse button.
+mouse_slow_down: While this button is pressed, the speed of the mouse cursor will be decreased.

 Available button values for keyboard input:
 A ...
 Z, 0 ...
 9, 0_PAD ...
 9_PAD, F1 ...
 F12